DMA-PRIME/SC-MHC-Placement/README.md

 - The model optimizes spatial accessibility and selected demand weights; it does not guarantee site permission, staffing feasibility, community trust, or expected utilization.
 - Candidate site quality depends on the completeness and accuracy of the input dataset.
 - Demand estimates based on ACS or disaggregated census data can contain uncertainty.
-- ZIP boundaries do not always align with census geographies.
 - Manhattan-style distance is a fast approximation, not a true road-network route.
-- OSM road-network routing depends on OpenStreetMap completeness and speed assumptions.
 - Live traffic, time-of-day effects, transit access, seasonal demand, and patient preferences are not currently modeled.
-- The app evaluates driving and walking separately; it does not currently solve a combined multimodal optimization problem.
+- The app evaluates driving and walking separately.

 Recommended use: